opendocsg/opendoc-supreme-court-judgements/2019_SGHC_93/report.md

 (2)    For the purposes of this Act, a person commits the offence of trafficking in a controlled drug if he has in his possession that drug for the purpose of trafficking.

-17     The Court of Appeal held in _Muhammad Ridzuan bin Md Ali v Public Prosecutor and other matters_ (at \[59\]) that the elements of a charge of trafficking under s 5(1)(_a_) read with s 5(2) of the MDA are (a) possession of a controlled drug, which may be proved or presumed under s 18(1) of the MDA; (b) knowledge of the nature of the drug, which may be proved or presumed under s 18(2) of the MDA; and (c) proof that possession of the drug was for the purpose of trafficking which was not authorised.
+17     The Court of Appeal held in _Muhammad Ridzuan bin Md Ali v Public Prosecutor and other matters_  [2014] 3 SLR 721 (at \[59\]) that the elements of a charge of trafficking under s 5(1)(_a_) read with s 5(2) of the MDA are (a) possession of a controlled drug, which may be proved or presumed under s 18(1) of the MDA; (b) knowledge of the nature of the drug, which may be proved or presumed under s 18(2) of the MDA; and (c) proof that possession of the drug was for the purpose of trafficking which was not authorised.
 There was no dispute between the parties as to the law.

 18     As for the knowledge of the nature of the drug, s 18(2) of the MDA provides: